veerwest/formassembly-api/README.md

 Store the `access_token` value.
 You'll need it for every API request on the user account.
 Since the access token is valid for only one user account, you will typically obtain multiple access_token from multiple users, and you must store and manage those tokens accordingly.

+The `refresh_token` is used in a similar way to other OAuth2 implementations - it's used to obtain a renewed access token.
+Expiration time for access tokens is set to 10 years.
+[Here](https://auth0.com/learn/refresh-tokens/) is a bit more documentation on refresh tokens.

 ***

 ### Example